stal-ix/stal-ix.github.io/IX.md

 /ix/store/0GsKotnAh74LIcvO-bin-bzip2/touch
 ```

-All packages form a content addressable store, substantially similar to the same structure in nixos and guix.
+All packages form a content-addressable store, essentially similar to the same structure in NixOS and Guix.

-*Realm* - also a package, it contains symlinks to other packages:
+A *realm* is also a package that contains symbolic links to other packages:

 ```shell
 ix# find /ix/store/0Q4rkMy8J8D1WTVn-rlm-system